learn-co-students/collections_practice-cb-000/README.md

 ## Question 3: `#sort_array_char_count`

-Build a method `sort_array_char_count` that takes in an array of string and returns a copy of the array with the strings ordered in asecending order by length.
+Build a method `sort_array_char_count` that takes in an array of string and returns a copy of the array with the strings ordered in ascending order by length.
 Remember that `.sort` takes a block in which you can specify how you want your array sorted.

 ## Question 4: `#swap_elements`